Big Bang Theory and Religion

 by Ron Kurtus (revised 3 May 2013)

 Various religions have ideas about when and how the world was created.
-A scientific theory is called the Big Bang Theory.
+A scientific theory about this is called the Big Bang Theory.
 This concept also has religious implications.

 The Big Bang Theory is a scientific concept that says that the Universe was created about 13.7 billion years ago when a concentration of mass exploded.
 The material slowly collected into stars and galaxies as it spread.
 Observations by astronomers show that the stars and galaxies are spreading apart and that the Universe is expanding.